 Remembering the above, the recipes of ethnic foods contained in the African Recipes

 cookbook may indeed serve to soothe your soul.

 The history of slavery is in a large part the story of Africa,

 but this story is not confined to the slavery in the new world.

 There were African slaves at the building of the pyramids, and Africans fought as gladiators in the Coliseum of imperial Rome.
 These slaves took their foodstuffs with them and African recipes influenced the cuisine of those cultures as well.

-Then there were the slaves and indentured laborers brought to Africa,
+Then there were the slaves and indentured labourers brought to Africa,

 by the colonial powers.
 These included people from Malaysia, brought as slaves by the Dutch to South Africa in 1655, they became known as the Cape Malays.
-Also included were the Indians, arriving in the Natal province of South Africa in the 1860's to labor in the sugar plantations as indentured laborers.
+Also included were the Indians, arriving in the Natal province of South Africa in the 1860's to work in the sugar plantations as indentured labourers.